-is a graph showing the quantity of a good or service that sellers will offer at different prices during a specific period of time.
+A supply curve is a graph showing the quantity of a good or service that producers offer at different prices during a specific period of time.

 A company's supply curve illustrates the number of goods and services the company is willing to supply at every price.
 The quantity supplied and price are directly related, meaning that as the price of a good or service increases, the quantity producers are willing to supply increases, and vice versa.
 The amount a producer is willing to supply of a good or service at a specific price is represented by a point on the supply curve.
 The production process and outside influences are held constant.
 Outside influences include the technology, input costs, regulations, the number of firms in the industry, future expectations, regulations, and tax rates.
 A change in any of these results in a new supply curve, which economists refer to as a change in supply.